 2. Can oral care products make my COVID-19 symptoms less severe or help me recover more quickly?

 No, there is no evidence that use of oral care products can make your COVID-19 symptoms less severe or help you recover more quickly.
 Many factors contribute to the length and severity of COVID-19, including the strength of your immune system.
 Our products are not intended to be used nor approved to prevent, treat, or cure COVID-19, or alleviate its symptoms.

 3. Which toothpastes and mouthwashes neutralized SARS-CoV-2 in a laboratory test by 99% and more?

 Toothpastes tested include certain formulas with zinc, stannous fluoride, or amine fluoride.

-4. Which mouthwashes significantly reduced the amount of virus in the mouth for up to 60 minutes in the initial clinical study?
+4. Which mouthwashes significantly reduced the amount of virus in the mouth for at least 30 minutes in your clinical studies?

 5. What does it mean to “neutralize the virus”?

-To “neutralize the virus” means the virus is present but not infectious and can no longer multiply in the host.
+To “neutralize the virus” means that while the virus is present and can be detected through molecular and biochemical measures, it is no longer infectious and can no longer multiply in the host.

 6. How do oral care products help to neutralize the virus?